Warning: Undefined array key "shib_user" in /var/www/vhosts/testing.mica.edu/custom/inc/required/utils.php on line 232

 Prerequisite: IS 200

-Introduces students to various metal working processes and materials where students develop their technique by exploring steel fabrication, welding, and various other hot and cold metal working skills.
+Introduces students to various metal working processes and materials where students develop their technique by exploring steel fabrication, welding, moldmaking and casting with bronze and/or aluminum, and various other hot and cold metal working skills.
 It is expected that through mastery and the application of these processes as a means to an end, students combine formal and conceptual subject matter to articulate their own artistic direction.
 For students enrolled in a second or third instance, it is an expansion upon the knowledge and techniques learned during their first completion of the course.
 Students become an integral part of the studio and are expected to work toward developing a more cohesive body of work through more specific investigation and research.
+Students should expect to spend up to $300 in material costs or more depending on individual project needs.

 Prerequisite: IS 200